Guide · Wedding guest

 What does black-tie-optional actually mean for guests?

 It means the couple wants the photos to look formal without forcing rentals.
-Women: a floor-length or polished midi dress in a rich colour.
+Women: a floor-length or polished midi dress in a rich color.
 Men: a dark suit, white shirt, and a real tie will never be wrong; a tux is welcome but not required.

 Can I wear the same outfit to the ceremony and the reception?